Tomas-Kac/japan-chronicle-site/README.md

 # Japan Chronicle — an interactive historical atlas

 A free, interactive historical atlas of **premodern Japan**, from the arrival of Buddhism (552) to the Meiji Restoration (1868–69).
-Every battle and event is a clickable point on the map and a moment on an era-aware timeline — so the sweep of Japanese history can be *seen*, not just memorised.
+Every battle and event is a clickable point on the map and a moment on an era-aware timeline; the sweep of Japanese history can be *seen*, not just memorised.

-Built by a historian as a free study tool for students, teachers, and anyone curious about Japanese history.
+Built by a Japanology student at Charles University in Prague as a free study tool for students, teachers, and anyone curious about Japanese history.

 > **Live map:** https://tomas-kac.github.io/japan-chronicle-site/

-## ✨ What's on it
+## What's on it?

 - **107 battles** across 8 eras (Asuka–Nara · Heian · Genpei · Kamakura · Nanboku-chō · Sengoku · Edo · Bakumatsu)
 - **59 non-battle events** — religion, culture, politics, foreign contact, disasters (552–1923)